 Through an application process (see How to Apply), the Board of Directors reviews all grant requests.
 Agencies should request funding for programs or special needs that address the Foundation’s mission.

-*The deadline to have your grant application reviewed at the October Board meeting is October 4, 2016.
+*The deadline to have your grant application reviewed at the next Board meeting is March 1, 2024.
 Please submit your requests via an email or the website.

 Programs The Foundation Supports